 The canary (Serinus canaria) is one of the most popular pet birds (second only to the budgie).
 Canaries are known for their good nature, attractive plumage, and remarkable singing ability.
 Canaries originate from the Canary Islands, Madeira, and the Azores.
-The Portuguese introduced them to Europe in the fifteenth century.
+The Portuguese introduced them to Europe in the 15th Century.
 Numerous varieties are bred in captivity.
 Some of these birds are bred for their song, while others are bred for their conformation, plumage, and color.

 The canary is relatively easy to care for.
 It is an appropriate pet to teach children (as long as they are supervised) about the essentials of caring for a pet.
 Canaries are also popular as companion pets in retirement homes and hospitals.

 "It is an appropriate pet to teach children (as long as they are supervised) about the essentials of caring for a pet."

 Male canaries are generally the better singers.
 Many people are surprised to find that the bird they thought was male turns out to be female if she sings little or not at all.
 If you want a canary specifically for its singing ability, make sure you hear it sing before purchase.
 An avian veterinarian can perform a blood test to determine the sex of your canary.
 Keep in mind that a canary that is stressed, molting, in poor health, or in a new environment may not sing.